-I signed up for a yearly subscription at Dave Jackson’s The School of Podcasting.
+I signed up for a yearly subscription at Dave Jackson’s The School of Podcasting (commission earned).
 There, I learned everything I needed to start podcasting.

 If you have any trouble with learning the editing software or otherwise, I highly recommend learning more about each of these topics from Dave Jackson at The School of Podcasting.

 Besides having several podcasts, Dave teaches beginners how to podcast.
 He does this with: